openaps/AndroidAPSdocs/docs/EN/Usage/autotune.md

 We advise to not use Autotune in the following cases:

 - You don't enter all your carbs
-  - If you don't enter carbs correction for an hypoglycemia, Autotune will see an unexpected increase of your BG value and will increase your basal rates the 4 hours earlier, it could be the opposite of what you need to avoid hypo, especially if it's in the middle of the night.
-That's why it's important to enter all carbs especially correction for hypo.
+  - If you don't enter carbs correction for an hypoglycemia, Autotune will see an unexcepted increase of your BG value and will increase your basal rates the ' hours earlier, it could be the opposite of what you need to avoid hypo, especially if it's in the middle of the night.
+That's why it's important to enter all carabs especially correction for hypo.
 - You have a lot of period with UAM detected during the day.
   - Do you have entered all your carbs and correctly estimated your Carbs ?
   - All UAM periods (except if you enter no carbs during a day and categorized UAM as basal is disabled), all your UAM periods will be categorized as basal, this can increase a lot your basal (much more than necessary)

 - Your carbs absorption is very slow: if most of your carbs absorption are calculated with min_5m_carbimpact parameter (you can see these periods with a little orange dot in the top of COB curve), the calculation of COB could be wrong and leads to wrong results.
-  - When you practice sport, you are generally more sensitive and your BG doesn't rise a lot, so during or after an exercice, it's usual to see some periods with slow carbs.
-But if you have too often unexpected slow carb absorption, then you may need a profile adjustment (higher value of IC) or a min_5m_carbimpact a bit too high.
+  - We you practice sport, you are generally more sensitive and your BG doesn't rise a lot, so during or after an exercice, it's usual to see some periods with slow carbs.
+But if you have too often unexpected slow carb absorption, then you may need a profile adjustment (higher value of IC) or a min_5m_carbimpact a bit to high.
 - You have a "very bad days", for example stuck several hours in hyperglycemia with a huge amount of insulin to be able to go down within the range, or after a sensor change you got long periods of wrong BG values.
+If during the pas weeks you only have one or 2 "bad days", you can disable manually these days in autotune calculation to exclude them from calculation, and again **check carefully if you can trust the results**
 - If the percentage of modification is too important
   - You can try to increase the number of days to get smoother results